ChristophMetzner/Synchronization-by-Uncorrelated-Noise/README.md

 pip install -e .
 ```

 Any change to the code in `synchronization/` is immediately reflected as `-e` installs the package in editable mode.

+## Jupyter Extensions

+We recommend installing the [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc) extension as some notebooks are grouped into sections and subsections.
+By using a TOC extension, reading and editing the notebooks becomes considerably easier.

+## Notebooks

+* `notebooks/2_nets_ING.ipynb` reproduces **scenario 1** of two all-to-all coupled interacting inhibitory networks.
+* `notebooks/2_nets_PING_all_to_all.ipynb` reproduces **scenario 2** of two all-to-all coupled excitatory-inhibitory networks.
+* `notebooks/2_nets_PING_sparse.ipynb` reproduces **scenario 3** of two sparse random excitatory-inhibitory networks.